texas-robocamp/texas-robocamp.github.io/tutorials/robot-programming/botnroll_api.md

 permalink: botnroll_library.html
 ---

-In this tutorial, you will see how to use the functionality from the Bot'n Roll Library.
-We're going to go through all of the functions with brief exercises, to familiarize you with your robot.
+{% include callout_synchronize.html comment="This tutorial introduces you to the functionality from the Bot'n Roll Library.
+We will walk through the first few functions together, and you will work on some brief exercises to become more familiar with your robot." %}

 ## Software Manual
 The robot comes with a software manual that you may find helpful in this week's adventure.
 You can find it [here](forms/software_manual.pdf)